Dinesh-raya/stream-tca/README.md

 2. **Login with your admin credentials**
 3. **Use the admin panel to create additional users as needed**

+### Security Policy

+#### Authentication Requirements
+- All application features require user authentication
+- EXCEPTION: Password reset functionality is accessible without authentication

+#### Password Management
+- **Authenticated users** can change their password WITHOUT providing their old password
+- **Unauthenticated users** can reset their password by providing username and old password

 ### Discord-like Command Interface

 The application features a Discord-like command interface where users can interact using slash commands.
 The interface provides contextual command suggestions based on the user's current state.